-(A) A fundamental distinction is made between metabolic related to the experimental sample (left) or to the instrumental chamber (right).
+(A) A fundamental distinction is made between metabolic rate related to the experimental sample (left) or to the instrumental chamber (right).
 The different meanings of rate need to be specified by the type of normalization.
 Left: Results are expressed as mass-specific flux, $J{\underline{m}X}$, per mg protein, dry or wet mass.
-Cell volume, V{ce} , may be used for normalization (volume-specific J{Vce}).
-Normalization per mitochondrial elementary marker, mtE, relies on determination of mtmarkers expressed in various mitochondrial elementary Right: [mtEU].
-Flow instrumental chamber, I, or flux per chamber volume, J_V , are merely reported methodological reasons.
+Cell volume, V{ce} , may be used for normalization (volume-specific flux, J{Vce}).
+Normalization per mitochondrial elementary marker, mtE, relies on determination of mtexpressed in markers various mitochondrial elementary [mtEU].
+Right: Flow instrumental chamber, I, or flux per chamber volume, J_V , are merely reported methodological for reasons.

-(B) O2 flow per cell, $I{O_2/N{ce}}$, is the product of mitochondriaspecific flux, mt-density and mass per cell.
-Unstructured analysis: performance is the product of massspecific flux, $J{\text{O}2/\underline{m}\text{ce}}$ [mol·s-1·kg-1], and size (mass per cell).
-Structured performance is analysis: product of mitochondrial function (mt-specific flux) and structure (mt-content).
-Modified from Gnaiger (2019).
+(B) O2 flow per cell, $I{O_2/\underline{N}ce}$, is the product of mitochondria-specific flux, mt-density and mass per cell.
+Unstructured analysis: performance is the product of mass-specific flux, $J{O_2/\underline{m}ce}$ [mol·s-1·kg-1], and size (mass per cell).
+Structured analysis: performance is the product of mitochondrial function (mt-specific flux) and structure (mt-content).
+Modified from Gnaiger (2020).
 For further details see Table 4.

-independent of the extent of non-interacting homogenous subsystems.
-(2) In the context of sample size, tissue-specific quantities are related to the mass or volume of the sample in contrast to the mass or volume of the system (e.g., muscle mass-specific or cell volume-specific normalization; Figure 5).
-(3) An entirely different meaning is implied in the context of sample type (e.g., muscle-specific compared to brain-specific properties).
+volume-specific flux (volume of the instrumental chamber).
+A mass-specific volume-specific quantity independent of the extent of noninteracting homogenous subsystems.
+(2) In the context of sample size, tissuespecific quantities are related to the mass or volume of the sample in contrast to the mass or volume of the system (e.g., muscle mass-specific or cell volume-specific normalization; Figure 5).
+(3) An entirely different meaning is implied in the context of sample type (e.g., musclespecific compared to brain-specific properties).